 You can still get up close and personal with nature without actually camping when you stay at HI USA hostels in beautiful, remote surroundings.
-Explore trails, lakes, and ocean beaches by day, and then relax by a campfire, do some stargazing, and get a good night’s rest in an actual bed.
+Explore trails, lakes, and beaches by day, and then relax by a campfire, do some stargazing, and get a good night’s rest in an actual bed.
 Here are some of our favorite spots around the country where you can go camping without a tent.

 HI Point Reyes

 This corner of the California coast is an excellent place to go for the ultimate outdoor adventure, and you don’t have to do much to make the most of it.
 The Point Reyes National Seashore is a beautiful expanse where you can hike in fields and forests, discover lakes and ocean-side waterfalls, and see local wildlife.
 At the end of the day, HI Point Reyes hostel awaits with its retreat-like setting within the scenic park.
 A bonus is that the surrounding area is also a bit of a foodie haven so you can indulge in some local treats, like oysters and cheese, for your lunchtime picnics.